danbev/trygg/README.md

 ## Github Action
 This repository has an example of a github action workflow that uses `cosign` and `in-toto` to sign artifacts.
-This is mainly for experimenting and understand how to tool like in-toto might be used in combination with sigstore, to avoid the problem with key management.
-If projects are going to begin signing and creating attestations this cannot be a manual task.
+This is mainly for experimenting and understand how tools like in-toto might be used in combination with sigstore, to avoid the problem with key management.
+If projects are going to start signing and creating attestations this cannot be a manual task.

 We are not claiming that this is possible, at least not yet as the verfification